MicrosoftDocs/Contribute/Contribute/content/how-to-write-overview.md

 ## Process overview

-The process flow below shows the basic steps involved in getting started for minor and major changes.
+The process flow below shows the high-level steps involved in getting started for minor and major changes.
 Notice that some items are one-time steps, while others occur every time you start a new contribution.

 :::image type="complex" source="media/how-to-write-overview/process-diagram.png" alt-text="Process flow map showing the basic workflow for getting started with the contribution process.":::
     The image starts with a decision point of Is this your first time contributing?
 If yes, the next step is to set up your GitHub account.
 If no, the next step is another decision point of Is your change minor?
 If yes, the next step is to edit within the browser.
 If no, the next steps involve installing authoring tools, forking and cloning the repo, making changes, opening a pull request, and reviewing and signing off on your pull request.